 The authorized department-issued handgun is the primary weapon.
-Other handguns may be authorized for officers, however any handgun must be approved by the Rangemaster and the Chief of Police or his/ her designee before it can be carried.
+Other handguns may be authorized for officers, however any handgun must be approved by the Rangemaster and the Chief of Police before it can be carried.

 The only approved handgun action type for uniformed duty will be semi automatic.
 For plain clothes, off duty, and backup semi auto and revolver may be used.